gabrielpascua/gabrielpascua.com/_posts/2016-03-02-modern-web-development.markdown

 <p></p>

 ### Chapter 3.
 UX-driven design
 * Clients that have specific UI in their minds perceive it as the whole system.
-If we can present a UI that’s close to what they expect, chances of rework are reduced.
+If we can present a UI that's close to what they expect, chances of rework are reduced.
 * UX refers to emotions, behaviors, and interactions the user goes through when using a product.
 * UXDD is a top down approach where your initial steps are focused on the presentation layer - building wireframes, mocks, storyboards, planning the UX.
 The last step is building the backend that is agnostic from your UI.
 * List of UX development tools